benjaminkiesl/tamarin_toy_protocol/README.md

 ### Exercises

-Can you incorporate this into the Tamarin model?
+1. Can you incorporate this retransmission mechanism into the Tamarin model?

-What happens now if you want to prove the lemma that says "When Alice is in the 'DONE' state, an adversary cannot know the session key"?
+2. What happens now if you want to prove the lemma that says "When Alice is in the 'DONE' state, an adversary cannot know the session key"?
 Why might Tamarin fail to terminate?
 How could you help Tamarin prove the lemma?

 Possible solution: [toy_protocol_4_resend_anonce.spthy](toy_protocol_4_resend_anonce.spthy)